evan-erdos/evan-erdos.github.io/_posts/2016-01-29-Using-C-Sharp-6-in-Unity.md

 layout: post
 title: Using C#6.0 in Unity 5
 tag: [Programming]
+thumb:
+  start: /rsc/thumbs/csharp-thumb.png
+  hover: /rsc/thumbs/csharp-hover.png
 ---

-C#6 can be compiled into .NET 2.0-compliant machine code, and can therefore be used with Unity.
+C#6 presents a score of new and delicious syntax sugars, and can be compiled into .NET 2.0-compliant bytecode.
+This means it has implications for Unity Developers, and the overall health and wellbeing of their code.

 A few of the fancy features are unusable, but on the whole, it works well.
-In fact, my game engine, [`PathwaysEngine`][pathways], uses it pretty heavily, and I've seen no problems when using it, aside from a few features which cause problems when used.
+In fact, my game engine, [`PathwaysEngine`][pathways], uses it pretty heavily, and I haven't seen any code-related issues when using it, aside from a few features which don't work, but also don't cause bugs.

 Alex Zhdankin's [repository][] holds a template project / installer for his custom C#6.0 compiler.
 Instructions can be found there.